Nawhath/Instana_workshop/qotd/qotd-openshift.md

-# Access VM using putty with ssh key

 The git url for qotd helm deployment is [here](https://gitlab.com/quote-of-the-day/quote-of-the-day/-/blob/master/helm_deployment.md)

-## Installation command syntax
+## To get familiar with helm installation command syntax

+To jump to the installation, [here](https://github.com/yangkwang/Instana_workshop/blob/main/qotd/qotd-openshift.md#openshift-3x4x-installation)

 The basic command to install a helm chart is: